Pv0t/Fake-ID/README.md

 ## Key Features:
 - **Random Name Generation**:
-  The script can generate a fake full name using a list of common first and last names or through a random name generator.
+  The script can generate a fake full name using a list of random first and last names.
 - **Random Date of Birth (DOB)**:
   It generates a plausible birthdate within a specified range, ensuring the age group or required age is realistic.
 - **Fake Address**:
-  The script can produce a fake address, including street name, city, state, and ZIP code, using predefined lists or random generators to resemble an address on a real ID.
+  The script can produce a fake address, including street name, city, state, and ZIP code, using predefined lists to resemble an address on a real ID.
 - **Fake Identification Number**:
   A random but realistic ID number (e.g., driver's license number) is generated.
 The number may follow typical patterns for official documents, such as U.S. driver's licenses.
 - **Additional Customizable Details**:
   It can generate other personal details like gender, height, weight, and eye color.
-These fields are customizable to fit different use cases.

 >[!WARNING]
 >## Warning & Disclaimer: